-But let’s assume that as we pursue positive lives of healthy adventure, there is risk of injury and setback.
-Few could argue against this.
-In this case, Hemingway’s quote reminds us of the tremendous strength to be gained in healing (both physical and emotional).
-As in the case of bone, we develop new strength to accommodate new stresses and pressures; and this strength often exceeds anything we had before!
+It is well proven that the healing process often leaves an injured site stronger than it was before the insult.
+I’m sure this is true for our emotional and spiritual existence, too.
+Hemingway’s quote reminds us of the tremendous power to be gained in healing, both physically and emotionally.
+As in the case of bone, we develop new strength to accommodate new stresses and pressures, and this strength often exceeds anything we had before.

-Only some appear to respond positively to injury.
+Only some respond positively to injury.

 Only some come back stronger.